Ducati Corse: Organization

 The company is split into four departments with 100+ employees working for the Ducati Corse, almost 10% of the Ducati Motor Holding S.p.A. workforce.

 Ownership

 Between 1998 and 2004 the racing division existed as a subsidiary company named Ducati Corse S.r.l., fully owned by Ducati Motor Holding.

 Technical research and development

 Technical research and development is composed of two teams responsible for the design and development of the motorcycles that compete in the MotoGP and Superbike championships.

 Sporting activities

-The sporting activities department is responsible for the factory teams that take part in the MotoGP class of Grand Prix motorcycle racing, the Superbike and Supersport, MotoE world championships, together with national championships.
+The sporting activities department is responsible for the factory teams that take part in the MotoGP class of Grand Prix motorcycle racing, the Superbike and Supersport, together with national championships.

 Commercial activities

 The commercial activities department is responsible for providing private teams with motorcycles and spare parts.

 It also provides consultancy services and technical assistance to Ducati privateers take part in the Superbike World Championship and in national Superbike championships.